Return to the Accounting Fundamentals Series

 Utility construction is one of your utility's major activities and significantly impacts developing equitable rates for your customers.
 This interactive online course covers basic and intermediate utility work asset management accounting concepts and applications.
 The course builds on the foundation of the Public Utility Accounting course

 Learn how to coordinate operations and finance processes to account for projects accurately.
 Work through the necessary steps to report utility construction costs and differentiate between capital and maintenance costs.
+Apply the framework of the work order process to capital budgeting.
 Learn about practical industry processes and recent trends in streamlining fixed asset accounting.
+Understand the connection between work order accounting and customer electric rates.

 Attendees will receive a complimentary digital copy of APPA’s Utility Work Order Accounting Guidebook publication.